 "Sepp Blatter has to go as FIFA president," said Greg Dyke, chairman of the English Football Association, which lost out to Russia for the 2018 tournament amid allegations of bribery in the bidding process.

 "There is no way of rebuilding trust in FIFA while Sepp Blatter is still there...
 He either has to go through a resignation, or he has to be out-voted or we have to find a third way," Dyke said.

 - 'I hope Blatter will be detained' -

-European federations demanded the suspension of the FIFA congress starting Thursday and for Friday's presidential vote, in which Blatter was expected to ease to a fifth term, to be put back by six months.
+European federations called for the suspension of the FIFA congress due to start Thursday and Friday's presidential vote, in which Blatter was expected to ease to a fifth term, to be put back by six months.

-"These events show, once again, that corruption is deeply rooted in FIFA's culture," the European governing body UEFA said, warning its members might boycott a congress that risks becoming a "farce".
+"These events show, once again, that corruption is deeply rooted in FIFA's culture," the European governing body UEFA said in a statement.

 Former Brazil star turned senator Romario, a vociferous critic of corruption in the game, said he hoped the investigations would stymie Blatter's hopes of re-election, and called for a "worthy" leader.

 "I hope this will change something as there is the hope, at least for me, that Blatter may also be detained," he said.

 The FIFA president was not among those named in the US indictment.

 US officials would not be drawn on the possibility of future charges against other senior FIFA figures, and pointedly refused to answer questions about Blatter himself.